 I also know that I’m not the only one; while life circumstances may be different, every warrior’s struggle to define their new normal is an intimate one shaped by far more than physical limitations.
 In many ways, those who struggle in silence with PTSD are no different.
 We all choose what and with whom we will share….WE choose when to make the invisible be visible.
 Ironically, we rarely even discuss these challenges within our own tribe of wounded warriors.

 I've always been a physically driven person.
 My injuries forced me to discover how to mold my new normal around my old personality.
 My mental rehabilitation has come thru endurance sports, primarily distance running and biking as well as several high altitude climbing expeditions.
 The shared hardship, discipline and teamwork essential to success in these events replicates the tight bonds of combat and puts me in a comfort zone.
 Endless miles of trail, surrounded by the spectacle of nature, entranced by the rhythmic cadence of my beating heart and labored breath, gave me the confidence to go further and rediscover who I was.
 That’s also where I first learned to share but, more importantly, it’s where I first learned to listen.

 See you on the trail.

-Wounded by a roadside bomb in 2007, Colonel Marc Hoffmeister has accepted that his injuries just present another set of challenges for him to overcome.
-Seven months into his second deployment in Iraq, an improvised explosive device hit his Humvee during a combat patrol and he lost partial use of his left arm and hand when 5 inches of his ulna nerve were severed, destroying the bones in his elbow and forearm, and inflicting a significant traumatic brain injury (TBI).
+Seven months into his second deployment to Iraq in 2007, Hoffmeister was wounded by a roadside bomb in Iraq.
+An improvised explosive device (IED) hit his Humvee during a combat patrol and he lost partial use of his left arm and hand when five inches of his ulna nerve were severed, destroying the bones in his elbow and forearm, and inflicting a significant traumatic brain injury (TBI).